Want to make your favorite foods better for you without giving them up completely? Try some of these easy tips to make your recipes healthier!

 How to Easily Make Healthier Recipes?

 Most of us know that we could eat healthier, but it’s so hard to make a major lifestyle change.
 I don’t eat terribly, but I love big portions, dessert after dinner, and lots of meat and cheese.
 I know I should alter some habits, but I love to eat.
 LOVE IT.
 If a diet or eating style makes me feel like I’m going to have to give up my favorite foods or go hungry, I lose interest real quick.

 Fortunately, it’s pretty easy to make your diet healthier without giving up all the foods you love.
 I’m going to share some tips I use to add in extra good stuff and take out some bad stuff while still enjoying my favorite recipes.
 I hope that by the end of the list, you’ll be fired up to make your recipes healthier too!

 I use this one a lot.
-When you’re baking, you can substitute applesauce for oil cup for cup.
-While it keeps recipes very moist, it does make them a bit more dense.
+When you’re baking, you can substitute applesauce for an oil cup for a cup.
+While it keeps recipes very moist, it does make them a bit denser.
 I usually only substitute half the oil called for with applesauce and then use a healthy oil for the other half.
 This works great in cakes, cookies, and more.

 Ready to make recipes healthier?

 Was this helpful?
 I hope so!
 Now go make a veggie-loaded pizza with cauliflower crust and rejoice in how healthy you are while still getting your pizza fixed.
 I’m going to go snack on some fresh berries while baking applesauce brownies.
 Let’s meet back here tomorrow!